Medical Billing and Coding (Voucher Included)

 Instructional Material Requirements:

-The following digital textbooks for Medical Billing and Coding are accessed via links in the lessons:
+The following digital textbooks for Medical Billing and Coding are accessed via links in the course lessons:

 • Understanding Health Insurance: A Guide to Billing and Reimbursement, by Michelle A. Green